HeringtonPress/OLC-Glog/WIP.md

   • Try to trip, shove, or push a target.

   • Attempt to remove a Fatal Wound from a dying ally.

-  In addition, a PC or enemy can move 20’+Movement (or 30’).
+  • move 20’+Movement (or 30’).

-  Talking, shouting, or dropping an item can be done freely, and possibly even in other peoples’ turns.
-Basically, you can do one big thing a turn, plus move a bit.
+  Talking, shouting, retrieving an item from a quick slot or dropping an item can be done freely, and possibly even in other peoples’ turns.
+Basically, you can do two big thing a turn.

   ### Attack and Defense Rolls